bodamousa20/FawryInternChalleage/README.md

 # Fawry E-Commerce Console App (Java)
-// Written by Abdelrahman Mahmoud as part of Fawry Internship Challenge.

 This is a simple Java console-based project I built for the Fawry Rise Full Stack Internship challenge.